Quartz Provider Formularies

-NOTE: FreeStyle Lite, FreeStyle Freedom Lite, FreeStyle Precision Neo, FreeStyle InsuLinx, and Precision Xtra These are the preferred blood glucose monitoring systems and test strips.
-Test strips are limited to 200 strips per 30 days (unless exception request is approved, other meters, test strips, and quantities are not covered.
+FreeStyle Lite, FreeStyle Freedom Lite, FreeStyle Precision Neo, and Precision Xtra are the preferred blood glucose monitoring systems and test strips.
+Test strips are limited to 200 strips per 30 days.
+Unless an exception request is approved, other meters, test strips, and quantities are not covered.